globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

   Required: Set this field if you want this question to be mandatory

-  Preview: Set this field if you want the answers to this question to appear in the preview section of the submission list
+  Preview: Set this field if you want the answers to this question to appear in the preview section of the  list

 Question properties by question type .....................................